Bill Callahan (American football coach): Oakland Raiders

 During his tenure as not only head coach but also offensive coordinator for the Raiders, the Raiders offense led the league in rushing in 2000 and led the league in passing in 2002.
-In 2002, the Raiders became the first team to win games in the same season while rushing at least 60 times (against the Kansas City Chiefs in a 24–0 win) and passing at least 60 times (against the Pittsburgh Steelers in a 30–17 win).
+In 2002, the Raiders became the first team to win games in the same season while rushing at least 60 times (against the Kansas City Chiefs in a 24–0 shutout victory) and passing at least 60 times (against the Pittsburgh Steelers in a 30–17 win).
 The Raiders offense also set many franchise records during this period, including fewest sacks allowed (28) in 2000, a mark that was broken the following year (27).

 Despite the success of the 2002 team, the Raiders had a losing record in 2003.
 After the Raiders got off to a 2–5 start, many of the players, in particular Charles Woodson, publicly criticized Callahan, even suggesting that Callahan was deliberately trying to "sabotage the season".
 According to Woodson, the Raiders locker room was almost in a state of mutiny against Callahan, a claim corroborated by veteran receiver Tim Brown and others.
 Callahan, his supporters claim, had recognized that the team was aging and needed younger talent.
 To get it, he would have to cut existing salaries, an assertion that did not sit well with many of the team's veterans.
 It did not help that quarterback Rich Gannon was sidelined with injuries for much of the season.
 On November 30, after a 22–8 loss to the Denver Broncos, Callahan said the Raiders must have been "the dumbest team in America in terms of playing the game."
 After a lackluster 4–12 season, Callahan was fired by Raiders owner Al Davis.
-Even though the Raiders had gone all the way to the Super Bowl a year earlier, Davis was not known for being patient with his coaches.
+Although the Raiders had gone all the way to the Super Bowl a year earlier, Davis was not known for being patient with his coaches.
 Callahan was the last Raiders head coach to post a winning season until Jack Del Rio in 2016.